-- analyse the experience of community generally and analyse and evaluate a specific community. - analyse the nature and purpose of social movements and evaluate their influence on social change.
+- Analyse the experience of community generally and analyse and evaluate a specific community... - Analyse the nature and purpose of social movements and evaluate their influence on social change.

-- Feel strongly about a range of contemporary issues and have a desire to see social change - Enjoy discussion and debates, including listening to others as well as explaining and justifying their own opinion - Regularly watch the news or read newspapers
+- Feel strongly about a range of contemporary issues and have a desire to see social change - Enjoy discussion and debates, including listening to others as well as explaining and justifying their own opinion - Regularly keep up with news and current events

-- Class discussion, note taking, research, group work, individual study, self-directed learning - Reading and analysing media reports, news reports and statistical evidence - Short answer and long answer questions, comprehension tasks
+- Class discussion, note taking, research, group work, individual study, self-directed learning - · Reading and analysing media reports, news reports and statistical evidence - Short answer and long answer questions, comprehension tasks